themarshallproject/arpa20220125/README.md

 #### CSV data formats

 CSV files added to `src/template-files` are converted to JSON before being passed to the HTML template.
-There are two formatting options, depending on how your data is structured.
+There are three formatting options, depending on how your data is structured.

+**Array of objects**

 By default, data will be formatted as an array of objects, where each object corresponds to a row in the CSV and the object keys correspond